scikit-image/scikit-image/doc/release/upcoming_changes/README.md

 All non trivial changes must be accompanied by a [news fragment entry](https://github.com/twisted/towncrier#news-fragments).
-The fragment file name should be “doc/source/upcoming_changes/<PR number>.<type>.rst” where "type" can be one of  api, improvements, deprecated, process, feature, bugfix, doc, (or trivial if you do not wish the changes included in the release notes.
+The fragment file name should be “doc/release/upcoming_changes/<PR number>.<type>.rst” where "type" can be one of  api, improvements, deprecated, process, feature, bugfix, doc, (or trivial if you do not wish the changes included in the release notes.

 Example: 5456.bugfix.rst

-In brief, the contents of the rst file should be brief, in sentence case, in an imperative tone, and targetted to end users.
+The contents of the rst file should be brief, in sentence case, in an imperative tone, and targetted to end users.
 See [this link](https://pip.pypa.io/en/stable/development/contributing/?highlight=towncrier#news-entries) for a more detailed description.